looker-open-source/components/internal_docs/figma.md

 - Figma has a [great document on using the team library](https://help.figma.com/editor/team-library).
 - [Figma team library tutorial](https://www.youtube.com/watch?v=PgRUEyw9xpo) video on youtube.

-#### Adding items to the library
+#### Adding items to the team library

-1. <strong>Project Kickoff:</strong> At the beginning of a project.
-Please reach out to the [#lens](https://looker.slack.com/messages/C9NHFLY0G) team to set up a time to:

-- Go over the project brief for the upcoming cycle
-- Review existing components and assets that could be reused in your designs
-- Discuss semantic naming slots, UI patterns, and best practices

-2. <strong>Review:</strong> These can be scheduled as weekly checkins or during open hours available on the design teams google calendar

-- Walkthrough designs, specs, and UI components with the Lens team
-- Refine & Resolve any questions or concerns around explores & specs

-3. <strong>Add to the Lens Project</strong>

-- Search the Figma Lens project for existing components
+- Search the Figma Lens project for existing components.
-- Open or create a new component file by duplicating the Lens "project template" and rename the 'project template copy' to your components title.
+- Open or create a new component file by duplicating the Lens [project template](https://www.figma.com/file/aLKZ8fP9X3q0iLj8jknTy9iC/Project-Template) and rename the 'project template copy' to your components title.
-- Copy and paste your design and specs into the exploration page.
+- Copy and paste your design and proposal into the exploration page.
-- Review with the Lens team and the design team during the weekly design review
+- Review the design team during the weekly design review

-4. <strong>Publish</strong>

-- After the spec is approved it can be added to the team asset library
-- File a Github issue and notify the [#lens](https://looker.slack.com/messages/C9NHFLY0G) that you that the component is ready for review
-- Any new components or updates to the Lens channel every Monday.

 ### Giving Feedback & Collaboration

+<strong>Approve & Publish:</strong> After the proposal is approved by the Lens team it can be added to the team asset library.

+- File a  [Github issue](https://github.com/looker/relens/issues/new?title=Design+Feedback&labels=design,figma)and notify the [#lens](https://looker.slack.com/messages/C9NHFLY0G) that you that the component is ready for review

+<strong>Adding feedback in Figma</strong>

 Figma allows you to give feedback right in the file you are looking at.
 You can leave a comment on a screen to start a conversation about any feedback you may have.